DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 ## Create instance

-First let's go to the AWS developer console, sign in, and then we'll create a new instance: [https://aws.amazon.com/console/](https://aws.amazon.com/console/)
+First let's go to the AWS developer console, sign in, and then we'll create a new instance: <a target="_blank" href="https://aws.amazon.com/console/">AWS console</a>

 Go to Services > EC2, then click the **"Launch Instance"** button to start setup.